 This guide will give an easy clause by clause basis of the changes made.

-This code of practice provides recommendations for the maintenance of CCTV surveillance systems used in all security applications.
-It should be used to supplement CCTV surveillance systems installed and maintained in accordance with published standards.
+This code of practice provides recommendations for the maintenance of video surveillance systems used in security applications.
+It has been utilised by many organisations to implement a maintenance programme to video surveillance systems installed in accordance with recognised standards.

 (Only available as hardcopy)

 CCTV Systems Handbook and Logbook for Installed Surveillance Systems